Latest Invoice Finance Offers

 Peer-to-peer lending is becoming increasingly common and is proving popular in the selective invoice discounting space too.
 There are a number of P2P funded lenders operating in this area, and they can offer excellent terms in the right situation, while also acting quickly.

 Bad Debt Protection & Other Add-Ons

-Our invoice finance providers are able to offer full bad debt protection.
-Bad debt protection is designed to protect you from losses in the event of your customer becoming insolvent and failing to make payment.
+Our providers are able to offer full bad debt protection.
+This is designed to protect you from losses in the event of your customer becoming insolvent and failing to make payment.